0xadri/notes-js/__intrvw_qs_97_livecoding_react.md

-# What's React Live Coding ?
+# What's Live Coding in React ?

+It's a technical interviewing style.
+Your interviewer(s) watches while you code.
+In React.

 Small projects for you to try to solve.
 Typically in less than 60min.

+There is a average chance that it drifts into code quality questions.

+There is a small chance that it will drift into system design interview.

+There is a tiny chance that it degenerates into LeetCode style interviews.

 -------------------------------------------------------